AnandKumar1008/Project-Weather/README.md

 # Weather App

-A simple weather app built with JavaScript that displays the current weather conditions for a given location.
+A simple weather app built with HTML, CSS, and JavaScript that uses an API call to display the current weather conditions for a given location.

 ## Installation